Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 3. Wipe rims, apply lids

-4. Process in boiling water for 10 minutes
+4. Process in boiling water (submerged in a water bath canner) for 10 minutes

 5. Let cool undisturbed for 12–24 hours